karlfl/MyBlog/content/posts/Programming-Netduino-in-Arduino.md

 # Extra Credit

 Now that you've got the basics down, try and figure out how to write some messages back to the serial console.
-First make sure you've set the USB Support to 'CDC generic 'Serial' supersede U(S)ART' in the "Tools" menu.
+First, make sure you've set the USB Support to 'CDC generic 'Serial' supersede U(S)ART' in the "Tools" menu.
 You'll need to add some code to the setup() fuction to enable the serial port and then some Serial.print() or Serial.println() method calls to send out the text.
 Once you've uploaded your code to the ~~Net~~duino and the device has reset, open the Serial Monitor in the IDE watch for your messages to appear.
 If you run into difficulities, expand the next section to see the previous example outfitted with some serial output.

 <details>
 <summary>Show me the code!</summary>